 The Governor's May Revision proposes to spend significantly more than the state is projected to collect in revenues in 2021-22 and 2022-23.
-The Legislative Analyst's Office (LAO) notes that, while CA now anticipates the largest year-over-year revenue increase in 40 years, the state will have an operating deficit in 2022-23 (due to the lag between the actual state of the economy and collected tax revenues), but will see budget surpluses in the subsequent two years (although any deviations from steady growth would leave the state with a sizeable budget problem).
+The Legislative Analyst's Office (LAO) notes that, while CA now anticipates the largest year-over-year revenue increase in 40 years, the state will have an operating deficit in 2022-23 (due to the lag between the current state of the economy and collected tax revenues), but will see budget surpluses in the subsequent two years (when the tax revenues from the current economic upswing come in), although any deviations from continued steady growth would leave the state with a sizeable budget problem.